textadventures/quest/docs/shop.md

 Creating A Shop
 ---------------

 So now we have put in the infrastructure, we have done the hard work.
 Now you can create your shop - or however many you like.
-For each shop you need to also create a stockroom, which is just a rom with no exits going to it, that contains everything for sale in that shop.
+For each shop you need to also create a stockroom, which is just a room with no exits going to it, that contains everything for sale in that shop.

-Finally, you need to initialise each shop.
+You need to initialise each shop.
 Go to the _Scripts_ tab of the game object, and add a line for each shop in your game to the start script at the top.
 The code will look like this:

 ```
 SetUpShop (shop, stock)